twitter/finatra/_sources/user-guide/getting-started/flags.rst.txt

-Finatra builds on the support of `TwitterUtil <https://github.com/twitter/util>`__ `Flags <https://github.com/twitter/util/blob/1dd3e6228162c78498338b1c3aa11afe2f8cee22/util-app/src/main/scala/com/twitter/app/Flag.scala>`__ from `TwitterServer <https://twitter.github.io/twitter-server/Features.html#flags>`__, adding the ability to inject Flag values into your classes.
+Finatra builds on the support of `TwitterUtil <https://github.com/twitter/util>`__ `Flags <https://github.com/twitter/util/blob/1dd3e6228162c78498338b1c3aa11afe2f8cee22/util-app/src/main/scala/com/twitter/app/Flag.scala>`__ from `TwitterServer <https://twitter.github.io/twitter-server/Features.html#flags>`__, adding the ability to inject parsed Flag values into your classes.

 Flags by their definition represent some external configuration that is passed to the server and are thus an excellent way to parameterize configuration that may be environment specific, e.g., a database host or URL that is different per environment: *production*, *staging*, *development*, or *jills-staging*.
-This allows you to work with the same application code in different environments.
+Having a strict separation of configuration from code allows for deploying the exact same application code across different execution environments which maximizes the portability of your code.

 This type of configuration parameterization is generally preferred over hardcoding logic by a type of "*environment*\ " string within code, e.g.